weicheng2138/acoAsp/README.md

-# Isula: A Framework for Ant Colony Algorithms
+# Isula: A Framework for ACO and Adaptive Slcing

 Isula allows an easy implementation of Ant-Colony Optimization algorithms using the Java Programming Language.
 It contains the common elements present in the meta-heuristic to allow algorithm designers the reutilization of common behaviors.
 With Isula, solving optimization problems with Ant Colony can be done in few lines of code.